andrewdallow/DesignPatterns/FactoryPattern/AbstractFactoryPattern/README.md

 The example uses the same context of a Pizza Store used in the Factory Method Section.
 This time an abstract factory is used to create the ingredients for a pizza.
 Each Pizza is made from Dough, Sauce, Cheese, Clams, and Veggies.
-However, each Region creates implements different ingredients for each part of the pizzas.
+However, each Region implements different ingredients for each part of the pizzas.
 Thus Each concrete factory represents each region and their personalised recipes.